Factbox - Reaction to IAAF suspension of Russian federation

 "The right decision, time for serious reform and proud to stand behind our Athlete Commission statement.

-(Reporting by Mitch Phillips and Gene Cherry in Raleigh, North Carolina, Editing by)
+(Reporting by Mitch Phillips and Gene Cherry in Raleigh, North Carolina, Editing by Greg Stutchbury)